wxWidgets/wxPyWeb/pages/index.rst

-title: Welcome to wxPython!
+.. title: Welcome to wxPython!
-slug: index
+.. slug: index
-tags:
+.. tags:
-link:
+.. link:
-description:
+.. description:

-TODO: Move this content to `About/Overview` and change this to be a simple intro paragraph plus the last couple items from the News category...
+..
+Note:: TODO: Move this content to ``About/Overview`` and change this to be a simple intro paragraph plus the last couple items from the News category...

 What is wxPython?
 -----------------

-[wxPython](http://wxPython.org/) is a cross-platform **GUI toolkit** for the [Python](http://www.python.org/) programming language.
+`wxPython <http://wxPython.org/>`_ is a cross-platform **GUI toolkit** for the `Python <http://www.python.org/>`_ programming language.
 It allows Python programmers to create programs with a robust, highly functional graphical user interface, simply and easily.
-It is implemented as a set of Python extension modules that wrap the GUI components of the popular [wxWidgets](http://wxwidgets.org/) cross platform library, which is written in C++.
+It is implemented as a set of Python extension modules that wrap the GUI components of the popular `wxWidgets <http://wxwidgets.org/>`_ cross platform library, which is written in C++.

 Like Python and wxWidgets, wxPython is **Open Source** which means that